lol-Ddev/holberton-system_engineering-devops/0x00-shell_basics/README.md

 File 6-firstdirectory Creat a new directory.
 File 7-movethatfile move betty from /tmp/ to /tmp/holberton.
 File 8-firstdelete Remove betty's file from /tmp/holberton.
+File 9-firstdirdeletion Delete the directory holberton that is in the /tmp directory.